 According to Apple's official support documentation, if you see the "[Device] Unavailable" or "Security Lockout" screen, your iPhone has been locked to protect your data after too many incorrect passcode attempts.

 Yes.
-In iOS 18, the maximum lockout is now 8 hours, no more multi‑year timers.
-After 10 failed attempts, the iPhone requires a full erase and restore, but you don't have to wait years.
-If your iPhone locked for years, is showing a decades‑long timer, it's running an older iOS version (17 or earlier).
-The timer is real, but you don't have to wait; there are faster ways to unlock it now.
+In iOS 18, the maximum lockout is now 8 hours.
+No more multi‑year timers.
+After 10 failed attempts, the iPhone requires a full erase and restore, but you don‘t have to wait years.
+If your iPhone locked for years with a decades‑long timer, it’s running an older iOS version (17 or earlier).
+The timer is real, but you have faster ways to unlock it now.

 Before diving into Apple's official methods, real talk: you probably don't remember your passcode.
 It's been years.
 Maybe you've never even owned this device before; you bought it used.
 In those cases, none of the official recovery methods will work without passing through the screen lock or Apple ID verification first.